What is a Louisiana FHA Loan?

-Like FHA loan requirements, rates will depend on the applicant's financial standing, such that better standing will generally equate to lower rates (for advice on keeping your credit score up, see our definitive guide to rebuilding your credit).
+Like FHA loan requirements, rates will depend on the applicant’s financial standing, such that better standing will generally equate to lower rates.
 The details of the loan itself will also influence its rates.
 Longer loans, for example, will tend to have lower rates, while rates will likely be higher for shorter loans.

 FHA loan limits will differ depending on the county.
 Please find below a list of the maximum limits for each county in Louisiana.